Model Predictive Control for Magnetically-Actuated Cellbots

 \section{Conclusion}

-In this paper, we have presented a control framework for $\mu$bots that integrates MPC with Gaussian Processes for disturbance estimation.
-Our approach addresses the challenges of controlling $\mu$bots in the presence of disturbances.
+This paper presents a control framework for cellbots that integrates MPC with Gaussian Processes for disturbance estimation.
+Our approach addresses the challenges of controlling a cellbot in the presence of disturbances.
 By leveraging GP, we obtain accurate disturbance estimates with a relatively small amount of data.
-The effectiveness of GP allows us to retrain the model for each individual $\mu$bot without requiring significant computing power.
+The effectiveness of GP allows us to retrain the model for different cellbots without requiring significant computing power.
 This approach combines the strengths of data-driven modeling with the robustness of model-based control, offering a practical solution for the precise and reliable control of microrobots.
 Our experimental results demonstrate that the proposed framework effectively mitigates disturbances and improves trajectory tracking accuracy.

-Future work will focus on testing this framework in scenarios with more complex dynamics, such as cellular manipulation.
-Additionally, we aim to utilize the confidence intervals provided by GP in planning algorithms or tube MPC to ensure the robot's safety.
-This approach combines the strengths of data-driven modeling with the robustness of model-based control, offering a practical solution for the precise and reliable control of microrobots.
+Future work will involve using the GP-provided confidence intervals in planning algorithms with tube-based MPC to enhance robot safety.
+Additionally, we plan to explore online training, allowing the cellbot to update the GP model with new data points as it navigates its environment.